ArtyomVorontsov/pineappleBackend/README.md

 Git clone all code from this repo to folder which serves your apache server.
-Configure Service.php file with your db password, username , name, host and run server with command **apachectl start**Now you can handle requests from client.
+Configure Service.php file with your db password, username , name, host and run server with command **apachectl start**.
+Now you can handle requests from client.